About University of Edinburgh

 - Childcare Services

-If you are in international student, the International Office provides support and assistance to all non-UK applicants and students.
+If you are an international student, Edinburgh Global provides support and assistance to all non-UK applicants and students.
 Our English Language Education offers courses to improve your academic English before your studies and free academic English tuition during your studies.

 Careers and employability